Rwanda’s National Forest Policy

 The natural forest cover in Rwanda dramatically declined by 65% in the 40 years after 1960.
 This decrease was partially fuelled by the genocide, state collapse and breakdown of law and order in 1994 which led to a sky-rocketing demand for wood to reconstruct the country.
 The general population in Rwanda heavily depends on forest services, as forests help prevent land degradation and provide watershed protection, thus making agriculture viable.
 A majority of the Rwandan population work in agriculture and over 96 % of them use wood as a major source of domestic energy.

 The overall goal is to make forestry a bedrock of the economy and of the national ecological balance.
+Furthermore, the National Forest Policy from 2018 identifies 7 main policy areas and associated objectives:

 The policy turns to a variety of implementation means including: